 Both financial and non-financial disclosures are made at least annually, including reporting of material exposure to environmental, economic and social sustainability risks and other key risks.
 Scales has a strategic target to develop best-in-class sustainability reporting and to measure and report on key sustainability aspects affecting its businesses.

-Scales' second Sustainability Report is included in this report at pages 20 - 29, and provides details of the continuing growth and improvements in Scales' initiatives in this area.
-The Group-wide report draws on the Global Reporting Initiative's materiality principles and identifies material sustainability topics, grouped under the headings Our People, Marketplace, and Our Environment.
+Scales' Sustainability Report is included in this report at pages 18-25, and provides details of the continuing growth and improvements in Scales' initiatives in this area.
+The Group-wide report identifies material sustainability topics, grouped under the headings Our People, Marketplace, and Our Environment.